Booker, Ayton lead Suns to 133-104 blowout of Mavericks

 With the head start from Booker, the Suns outscored the Mavericks 48-22 in the third on their way to surpassing last season’s win total of 19 with their fourth victory in the past five road games.

-It was the most points in a quarter for Phoenix since 1990, and the most the playoff-contending Mavericks have given up in any quarter in franchise history.
+It was the highest-scoring quarter for Phoenix this season and the most Dallas has allowed in a quarter.

-”This team has done so many things to get people excited about it and really worked hard to get into a solid position at this point in time,” coach Rick Carlisle said. ”A performance like this is just tough.
-Nights like this do happen, but this was extreme.”

 Ayton, the 2018 No. 1 overall pick who has been overshadowed during his two seasons by Dallas sensation and third overall choice Luka Doncic, was 13 of 15 from the field as the Suns shot a season-high 59%.
 Ayton made all five of his free throws and had a game-high nine rebounds.

-Doncic, an All-Star starter, scored 21 points with six rebounds and just two assists before leaving the game for good with the Mavericks trailing by 36 with 8:05 remaining.
-He was the only starter in double figures for Dallas, which was just 7 of 33 from 3-point range.
+Doncic, an All-Star starter, scored 21 points with six rebounds and just two assists before leaving the game for good with the Mavericks trailing by 36 points (120-84) with 8:05 remaining.

 Booker’s free throw started an 8-0 run to open the second half and give Phoenix a double-digit lead for good after Dallas had trimmed a 13-point deficit in the first half to five (60-55) at the break.